octue/octue-sdk-python/docs/source/updating_services.rst

        git checkout -b my-new-feature

-5. Add and make changes to your app's code as needed, committing each self-contained change
+5. Add and make changes to your app's code as needed, committing each self-contained change.
+Use the `Conventional Commits <https://www.conventionalcommits.org/en/v1.0.0/>`_ commit message format so the new version for your service can be automatically calculated.

    .. code-block:: shell